 And the hilltop location adds another reason to explore Montmartre: its elevated status gives some great views over Paris.
 The best is from the Basilica of Sacré Cœur de Montmartre, which sits like a gleaming white crown atop the butte of Montmartre.

 Overall, Montmartre is a great part of Paris to explore.
-In fact, wandering Montmartre on foot it’s one of the things I suggest you do even if you’re only in Paris for one day.
+In fact, wandering Montmartre on foot it’s one of the things I suggest you do even if you only have a small amount of time in Paris.
+It features in my Paris 4-day itinerary, my Paris two-day itinerary and even my Paris one-day itinerary!

 What You’ll See On This Self-Guided Walking Tour Of Montmartre